-Opening the “numinous” book: Exploring the “reading experience” as a curatorial and engagement tool in book exhibitions.
+Opening the “numinous” book: Exploring the “reading experience” and “bookish emotions” as curatorial and engagement tools in book exhibitions.

 - Dr Kostas Arvanitis, Institute for Cultural Practices

 - Dr Fred Schurink, English and American Studies

 Overview of PhD

 My thesis aims to build a new framework for the study of book exhibitions grounded in a close examination of the material and affective capabilities of books, and in a better understanding of the visitor’s exhibition experience.
 Distinctively, my research draws on ontological principles from neo-materialist thought and Actor-Network theory to offer a post-humanist view of exhibitions where both books and people as well as their interactions share the centre of analysis.
 In addition to visitor studies and museum-based research on object interpretation, emotions, and experience, I bring to the discussion a distinct conception of the book as an assemblage of material, symbolic, and social dimensions with the power to shape exhibition experiences.
 In this sense, my research is concerned both with the study of the agency of the book as an originator and a recipient of emotions (that is, with its agency as a “numinous object”) and with the role of these emotions in creating “affective communities”.
 (In other words, I am interested in exploring the agency of the book as a sociological object and as an “identity maker”, and its potential in formulating a new type of exhibition experience.)